DAS-OATs/astrocook/docs/merge.md

   </tbody>
 </table>

-The first step is to rescale the spectra to the same flux level, to correct for inaccuracies in flux calibration.
+Once the spectra have been [loaded](gui.md#launch-the-gui) in Astrocook, the first step is to rescale the spectra to the same flux level, to correct for inaccuracies in flux calibration.
 To display both spectra in the main graph, select the second one and choose [`View > Edit graph elements`](other.md#visualization), then modify the text in the box as follows:

 <img src="img/merging_graph_elements.png" width="515">